-^{1}Mukta Jagdish and 2 Jerritta.S
+Mukta Jagdish, Dr. Jerritta.S

-1Research Scholar, Department of Computer Science and Engineering, School of Engineering, Vels Institute of Science Technology &Advanced Studies (VISTAS), Vels University, Chennai, TN, India.
+Research Scholar, Department of Computer Science and Engineering, School of Engineering, Vels Institute of Science Technology &Advanced Studies (VISTAS), Vels University, Chennai, TN, India.

-ABSTRACT: Here different techniques are used to find out which is best suited for detection of oil spill with low time complexity.
-This work is carried out using ASAR RADARSAT-2 image, which is capture from Gulf of Mexico region.
-Main objective of doing this research is to compare algorithms to determine dark patches, bands and tracking of oil spills in given input satellite images with less time consuming.
-After comparing algorithms morphological closing techniques act as good tools for oil spill detection and advance synthetic aperture radar image serves as a good sensor for surveying of oil spill.
-In conclusion, after comparing five algorithms, morphological technique serves as excellent method for detection of oil spill with low time complexity.
+Abstract - In this research work oil spill detection techniques were used using Advance synthetic aperture radar images in Gulf of Mexico region.
+As we know oil spills become bigger issue in ocean water which effect marine species and animal's life.
+We know oil and sea water does not mix because oil is less dense than water and density of water depends on temperature and salinity.
+Ocean water density is about 1027 kg/m3.
+Main objective of doing this research is to compare algorithms to determines dark patches, bands and tracking of oil spills in given input radar images with less time consuming.
+This research work helps to regular monitor oil spill area and region which help agencies for further process.
+After comparing algorithms morphological closing techniques act as good tools for oil spill detection and monitoring.
+Advance synthetic aperture radar image serves as a good sensor for surveying of oil spill.
+In conclusion, after comparing seven algorithms, morphological technique serves as excellent method for detection of oil spill with low time complexity.